vtavernier/vtavernier.github.io/content/posts/git-is-your-friend-part-2.md

 tags: [tutorial, git]
 draft: true
 date: 2021-01-25
+series:
+  - Git is your friend, not your enemy
 ---

 > This post is the second part of a tutorial series on how to use Git to its full potential.
 Read the first part